 Before filing a motion in limine, counsel must meet and confer to determine whether opposing counsel intends to introduce the disputed evidence and to attempt to reach an agreement that would obviate the motion.
-Motions in limine should address specific issues (e.g., not "to exclude all hearsay").
+Motions in limine should address specific evidentiary issues (e.g., to exclude a specific statement, not "to exclude all hearsay").
 Motions in limine should not be disguised motions for summary adjudication of issues.
+The Court may strike excessive or unvetted motions in limine.